Beard Transplant: Procedure, Cost & the Best Clinics in 2023

 Are you a good candidate for beard transplantation?

-Beard transplants and other forms of facial hair transplants are incredibly popular nowadays.
+Beard transplants and other forms of facial hair transplants such as eyebrow transplants are incredibly popular nowadays.
 But like any cosmetic surgery, there are some criteria you must qualify for to get treatment.

 Most importantly, do you have enough donor hairs to supply your new beard?
 Two areas often used include the back and sides of your head.